 15 O Lord, open thou my lips; and my mouth shall shew forth thy praise.

 16 For thou desirest not sacrifice; else would I give it: thou delightest not in burnt offering.

 17 The sacrifices of God are a broken spirit: a broken and a contrite heart, O God, thou wilt not despise.

 18 Do good in thy good pleasure unto Zion: build thou the walls of Jerusalem.

 19 Then shalt thou be pleased with the sacrifices of righteousness, with burnt offering and whole burnt offering: then shall they offer bullocks upon thine altar.

-Turning to the context, verses 1 through 4 are only about David’s sin.
-No one else is brought up.
+Turning to the context, verses 1-4 are only about David’s sin, no one else is brought up.
 He is asking for forgiveness for his sins and his iniquities.
 David uses 10 personal pronouns in those verses preceding verse 5 alone.
 Then after verse 5 he continues this trend!
 Never in any other verse is anyone’s sins mentioned other than David’s.
 The entire passage is David admitting his guilt and his need for forgiveness.
-To throw one verse in the middle of that of his father’s guilt is a total non-sequitur.
-Context kills heresy.
+To throw one verse in the middle of that of his father’s guilt is a non-sequitur.